1.5 million Americans filed for unemployment last week

-Another 1.9 million people filed for unemployment last week, the Department of Labor said on Thursday.
+Another 1.5 million Americans filed jobless claims last week, according to data released by the Labor Department on Thursday.